Skip to Content

 Victoria Byers

-Victoria Byers, Reporter
+Victoria Byers, Sports Photographer

 As she continues to jump around the bends of different creative tasks, junior Victoria Byers has entered her first year on Eagle Nation Online.
 She has a passion for fashion and a mind for mental health.
 Outside of school, you can find relaxing to music with her mom, practicing band with her drum line, or planning her outfit for tomorrow.
 Tori said she hopes to expand her knowledge on clothing, creative writing, and others' lives.
+She has currently reported on sports photography along with a few stories around school events.

 Donate to Eagle Nation Online